mrdb303/te-bootcamp-wk03-assignment01/README.md

 ### Improvements for further releases

 If I was to develop this further, Id put the allImages object into a separate JSON file and read it as the page loads.
 This will make updating the available images even easier and remove the data from the code.
 Better still, the values could be read from a database.
+I'd also separate the dom writing to a class for view functionality, although this would probably be overkill for this project.